Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Case study

 Finally, we define the average voltage violation (AVV) in (\ref{eq:avv_dist}), where $k$ is the iteration index and $K$ is the total number of iterations.

-Table \ref{table:avv} shows the AVV values for bus 95 (the most sensitive bus) under various approaches.
-An AVV of $1.6\times10^{-4}$ pu is achieved for the proposed approach, which is only higher than that of the centralized approach.
-The latter however requires a centralized communication architecture and is thus susceptible to single-point failures.
+Table \ref{table:avv} shows the AVV values for bus 95 (the most sensitive bus) and system losses under various approaches.
+An AVV of $9.9\times10^{-5}$ pu is achieved for the proposed approach, which is slightly higher than that of the centralized approach.
+The latter however requires a centralized communication architecture and is thus susceptible to failure of the central coordination unit.
 The proposed nested feedback approach significantly outperforms other existing distributed or local approaches.
+Because reactive power is absorbed to mitigate voltage rise, system losses increase.
+The proposed approach results in the same losses as the centralized method.